Do you want to go winter camping in Ontario?

 Haliburton Highlands Region

 Located 25 kilometres southwest of Bancroft Ontario, the beautiful vistas of Silent Lake Provincial Park can also be seen and enjoyed during the winter months.
 The main roads leading in to the Silent Lake’s campground off Hwy 23 are ploughed with parking spaces available.
 This makes it really easy for people to get set up quickly and go enjoy what the park has to offer.
-If you don’t feel like tenting, why not try a stay in one of their 6 available yurts (3 include woodstoves) with beds, table, chairs, propane BBQ, picnic tables, fire pit, and firewood.
+If you don’t feel like tenting, why not try a stay in one of their six available yurts (three include woodstoves) with beds, table, chairs, propane BBQ, picnic tables, fire pit, and firewood.
 For camper’s convenience, Comfort Stations are located in each campground and include flush toilets, vending machines, showers, and laundry facilities.

 Pinery Provincial Park

 Pinery Provincial Park is located on the southern shore of Lake Huron near Grand Bend, Ontario.
 Just 70 kilometres west of London Ontario, access this park by following the Lakeshore Road (Hwy 21) to 26th Sideroad.
-The park is open year-round and offers campers many fun things to experience like designated snowshoeing trails, 30+ kilometres of cross-country skiing, an evening lit toboggan hill for the family, a Winter Chalet open on the weekends, a skating rink, and a Winter Activity area.
+The park is open year-round and offers campers many fun things to experience like designated snowshoeing trails, 30-plus kilometres of cross-country skiing, an evening lit toboggan hill for the family, a Winter Chalet open on the weekends, a skating rink, and a Winter Activity area.

 Whether it’s in an RV, tent, yurt, cabin, or the pure wilderness; Ontario has something for everybody to experience the joys of winter camping!